lindnemi/lindnemi.github.io/_pages/about.md

 the Berlin International School on Modeling and Simulation based Research (BIMoS).
 During this time he developed a strong interest in interdisciplinary research at the intersection of social sciences and mathematical modeling.
-Since 2024 he works as a research scientist on PyPSA-DE, a sector-coupled optimization model of the German energy system, at the department for Digital Transformation of Energy Systems, Technical University Berlin.
+Since 2024 he works as a research scientist on PyPSA-DE, a sector-coupled optimization model of the German energy system, at the **Department for Digital Transformation of Energy Systems, Technical University Berlin**.